dire.py

 """

-Provides the main class for dimensionality reduction.
+Provides the main JAX-based class for dimensionality reduction.

 The DiRe (Dimensionality Reduction) class implements a modern approach to